-Valencia is one of the most picturesque provinces in Spain, and it is packed with fun things to see and do.
+Valencia is one of the most picturesque parts of Spain.
 From the beautiful coastline to the detailed architecture, Valencia will take your breath away.

 While you should spend as much time as possible in this captivating locale, sometimes, you only have enough time for a quick trip.
 If you fall into that category, you’re in luck.
-I’ve put together a 2-day travel guide full of fun things to do that will make your trip to Valencia easier and more enjoyable.
+I’ve put together a 2-day travel guide that will make your trip to Valencia easier and more enjoyable.

 Any storefront that is adorned by a mural from this artist and his accompanying tag is exempt from vandalization.
 His name escapes me, but that’s all the more reason to take the tour.

-As a reformed sneakerhead, I always keep an eye out for small sneaker shops because they tend to have the most exclusive sneakers.
-My unique collection was something that I prided myself on.
+As a reformed sneakerhead, I always keep an eye out for small sneaker shops because they tend to have the most exclusive footwear, and my unique collection was something that I prided myself on.
 I loved going out with the confidence that no one would be wearing the same sneakers as me.
-You’ll find quite a few boutique sneaker stores in Valencia with some fun designs and awesome sneaker collections.
+You’ll find quite a few boutique stores with some awesome sneaker collections.
 Old habits die hard.

 La Plaza Redonda